-General Fund expenditures increased by \$9,283,985 or 4.97% from the previous fiscal year.
-The increase in expenditures is directly related to our student enrollment increase which can be seen on Graph 2.
-Total student enrollment increased by 4.7% including a 2.4% increase in ADM and another 2.3% increase in students that were not included in the enrollment count for State Foundation funding since calculations are always one year behind actual enrollment.
+General Fund expenditures increased by \$22,794,766 or 11.63% from the previous fiscal year.
+The increase in expenditures is directly related to our student enrollment increase which can be seen on Graph 2 as well as an increase in capital outlay projects throughout the County to address the growing student population.

-General Fund revenues and sources of funds exceeded expenditures and uses of funds by \$23,564,521.64.
+General Fund revenues exceeded expenditures and uses of funds by \$4,751,537.

 Special Revenue Fund - The Special Revenue Fund accounts for all of the federal funds that flow through the State Department of Education which includes the Child Nutrition Fund.
 In addition, this fund includes the restricted Sales Tax Fund, the e-Rate Fund and the Local School Public Funds.
-The beginning fund balance was \$21,912,522.
-Recognizing an excess of \$1,846,017 for the fiscal year, the ending fund balance for FY 2013 reflected \$23,758,539.
+The beginning fund balance was \$23,758,539.
+Recognizing an excess of \$5,829,548 for the fiscal year, the ending fund balance for FY 2014 reflected \$29,588,087.
 The excess for the year is primarily comprised of excesses in the Child Nutrition Fund and the Sales Tax Fund.